 Despite its famous charm, the Brooklyn Bridge is often crowded, with grimly resolute commuters vying for space with meandering tourists.
 Only a thin, painted line separates cyclists and pedestrians squeezed together at dangerous pinch points.

 That’s why the New York City Council and Van Alen Institute launched Reimagining Brooklyn Bridge – an international design competition to make the bridge safer, more accessible, and more sustainable.
-After reviewing hundreds of proposals, they selected our project, led by Scott Francisco of Pilot Projects Design Collective, Cities4Forests and the Wildlife Conservation Society, as a finalist.
+After reviewing more than 200 proposals from 37 countries, they selected our project, led by Scott Francisco of Pilot Projects Design Collective, Cities4Forests and the Wildlife Conservation Society, as the winner.

-Our proposal, like many of the other excellent designs, features a dedicated bike path, new “lookout” platforms to alleviate pinch points and added greenery.
+Our design, like many of the other excellent proposals, features a dedicated bike path, new “lookout” platforms to alleviate pinch points and added greenery.
 But unlike other designs, the heart of our Reimagining Brooklyn Bridge proposal centers around the use of a special material that can assure rural livelihoods, safeguard threatened cultures, protect endangered species and fight climate change.

 That special material?
 Wood.

 Our Brooklyn Bridge Forest will restore the bridge’s pedestrian promenade with sustainably-sourced tropical hardwood originating from a community-managed "partner forest" in Guatemala's Maya Biosphere Reserve.
 Our effort is part of a larger movement where urban residents acknowledge that tropical timber and other commodities from faraway forests play a huge role in our lives, even when we aren’t aware of it.
 Building new partnerships to cultivate and source those materials sustainably can enrich the lives of everyone involved.